 These celebrations can be simple.
 You can just make a special dinner or you can make a day of it and create crafts, redress your altar, wear crystals that reflect the season, make tea from the herbs of the season.
 You can do one of these things or all of these things.
 My biggest suggestion is to just do something.
 Many pagans have spent years reading about how to create a perfect ritual or holiday festival but do not actually create the event, often becasue they have gathered so much information that it is overwhelming to know where to start.
 So just start somewhere.
 Do one small thing this year to honor the season.
 And let that be enough!

 Karin Olsen is a healer, a seer and a teacher.
 Her experience includes studying plants for more than 20 years, owning an herb shop and metaphysical store for 15 years.
 She has been a massage therapist for over 25 years.
 Karin learned her psychic medium skills from her mother and sees clients via zoom.
 She teaches classes on earth-based spirituality through Moonhill Mystery School in the Salish Sea area.
-In 2021 she earned a Master of Ecopsychology from Naropa University.
-Go to www,moonhillmysteryschool.com to learn more about her classes and events.
+In 2021 she earned a Master of Ecopsychology from Naropa University. www,moonhillmysteryschool.com to learn more about her classes and events.